Sandhu-SS/bsitar/cran-comments.md

 # Reviewer's comments
 1. Comment:
-     "Please do not start the description with "This package", package name, title or similar."

-   Response:
-     Edited, as suggested

-2. Comment:
       "You are setting options(warn=-1) in your function.
 This is not allowed.
 	Please rather use suppressWarnings() if really needed. -> R/plot_curves.R

-	Please make sure that you do not change the user's options, par or working directory.
-If you really have to do so within functions, please ensure with an *immediate* call of on.exit() that the settings are reset when the function is exited.
-	e.g.:...
-	old <- options() # code line i on.exit(options(old))# code line i+1
-	...
-	options(...)=# somewhere after

-	e.g.: R/bgm.R; R/plot_curves.R
-	If you're not familiar with the function, please check ?on.exit.
-This function makes it possible to restore options before exiting a function even if the function breaks.
-Therefore it needs to be called immediately after the option change within a function."

     Response:
         Changed, as suggested.
-Now using on.exit(options(oldopts)) to reset options for both R/bgm.R; R/plot_curves.R
+Removed options(warn=-1) -> R/plot_curves.R

-3. Comment:
+2. Comment:
 	"Please do not modifiy the .GlobalEnv.
 This is not allowed by the CRAN policies.
-	->R/fitted_draws.R, R/growthparameters.R, R/loo_validation.R,
-	R/plot_conditional_effects.R, R/plot_curves.R, R/plot_ppc.R,
-	R/predict_draws.R, R/utils-helper-2.R, R/utils-helper-4.R"

     Response:
         Corrected.
+Changed from GlobalEnv to parent.frame()

-4. Comment:
+3. Comment:
-	"Please do not install packages in your functions, examples or vignette.
-	This can make the functions,examples and cran-check very slow. -> R/utils-helper-1.R"
+	"You write information messages to the console that cannot be easily suppressed.
+	It is more R like to generate objects that can be used to extract the information a user is interested in, and then print() that object.
+	Instead of print()/cat() rather use message()/warning() or if(verbose)cat(..) (or maybe stop()) if you really have to write text to the console. (except for print, summary, interactive functions) -> R/utils-helper-4.R,"

    Response:
-	Corrected, the packages are not installed in function (R/utils-helper-1.R).
+	Corrected.
+Now using if(verbose)cat(..) -> R/utils-helper-4.R